SethRobinson/rt-mastodon-feed/README.md

 * Super simple, easy to modify
 * If caching is enabled, the feed is processed only every hour instead of every time
-* Supports images and movies
+* Supports multiple images, movies, detects Youtube links and embeds as movie

 ## Real world examples